Toolbox Assessment

 Boud, 1994

-Designing an assessment of good quality related to your teaching activities and learning objectives (constructive alignment) is a challenging but very important job, as the statement of Boud indicates.
-The asessment steers the learning process but also has substantial consequences in the end.
-Thats why we want to make sure our assessments is of good quality; that it will be valid, reliable and transparent.
-Beside these criteria, efficiency and practicability, may also be an important factors to consider.
+Designing good quality assessments, related to your teaching activities and learning objectives (constructive alignment), is challenging but very important, as the statement indicates.
+The assessment steers the learning process and has substantial consequences for the students.
+That is why you want to make sure our assessment is of good quality; that it will be valid, reliable, and transparent.
+Besides these criteria, efficiency and practicability may also be important factors.

-Designing, administering, assessing, grading and evaluating assessments, can be seen as a proces or cycle with several steps along the way.
-In our toolbox we give you information on each of the steps of this assessment cycle.
-The steps to some extent are different for assessing with written tests or with assignments.
-We therefore address them separately.
+Designing, administering, assessing, grading, and evaluating assessments, can be seen as a process or cycle with several steps.
+In our toolbox, we give you information on each step of this assessment cycle.
+After the design phase, the steps are to some extent different for assessing with written tests or assignments.
+We therefore address these separately.

 Steps for Written tests